The Eviction Process in California

 If the landlord's reason for not renewing the lease is a "no-fault" reason, the landlord must compensate the tenant pursuant to the Act.
 (Cal.
 Civ.
 Code § 1946.2 (2023).)

-Once the required notice period has passed and the tenant hasn't complied with the demands made in the notice to quit, the landlord can file an unlawful detainer lawsuit.
+If the tenant fails to move out or cure the problem described in the notice, the landlord can file an unlawful detainer lawsuit.
 The case must be filed in the superior court in the county where the rental is located.
 The landlord will file the following forms:

 Landlords should also check with the court clerk to find out if there are additional required local forms.